pydantic/pydantic/docs/usage/models.md

 ## Dynamic model creation

-There are some occasions where the shape of a model is not known until runtime.
-For this Pydantic provides the `create_model` method to allow models to be created on the fly.
+There are some occasions where it is desirable to create a model using runtime information to specify the fields.
+For this Pydantic provides the `create_model` function to allow models to be created on the fly:

 ```py
 from pydantic import BaseModel, create_model